aisingapore/TagUI/README.md

 [Why This](#why-this) | [Set Up](#set-up) | [To Use](#to-use) | [Cheat Sheet](#cheat-sheet) | [Developers Reference](#developers-reference)

 ***TagUI is now maintained by [AI Singapore (aisingapore.org)](https://www.aisingapore.org), a national initiative to build local artificial intelligence capabilities.
-The intention is to add AI capabilities to TagUI and releasing it under an open-source license.***
+The intention is to add AI capabilities to TagUI while keeping it open-source.***

 ### FEATURES
 - automate Chrome, Firefox, PhantomJS